sspencer/mock/README.md

 # mock

-Mock creates a HTTP server with *mocked* routes specified from a local file.
+Mock creates an HTTP server with *mocked* routes specified from a local file.
 It allows for rapid development and testing of (REST) API clients.
 The routes are dynamically configured from a watched file.